JoeMoon1506

 Role: Technical impact option

-Brody Lee is an extremely technically proficient wide player or attacking midfielder with high potential.
+Brody Lee is an extremely technically proficient wide attacking midfielder with high potential.
 He will be given regular minutes from the bench and could grow into a more important role as the season progresses.

 Key Fact: Came through Killavilla, Belvedere and Shamrock Rovers before joining Cork.